Nozbe/NoOffice.org/_book/email.md

 ## People in your team shouldn't email each other

-Whenever I talk to people at any conference, they keep asking me about my own set of "productivity hacks", and one of the first question I get is: *"How do you handle email?
-What are your tricks to making email work?"* and very often they expect me to have some kind of a magic silver bullet up my sleeve.
+Whenever I talk to people at any conference, they keep asking me about my own set of "productivity hacks", and one of the first questions I get is: *"How do you handle email?
+What are your tricks to making email work?".* Very often they expect me to have a magic silver bullet up my sleeve.

-Unfortunately what they get is a very surprising answer:
+What they get is a very surprising answer:

 > I'm really bad at email.
 I hardly use it.
 In fact, we don't use email at all in my company.

-Yes, everyone in my company has an "@nozbe.com" email address but nobody uses it to email each other.

-Internally email is banned in our team.
+Yes, everyone in my company has an "@nozbe.com" email address but internally, email is banned in our team.

 When people hear that, they give me a *"Can you do that?"* face.

 Of course you can and you actually should if you want to have a productive environment for your team.
-Only allow email to the "outside world" and ban email within your team.
 Let me explain how it's done.

 ## Email is not for collaboration, it's for correspondence!

 Email is bad for you and your team because people receive too many messages every day and the important internal emails get mixed up with other correspondence with people from the outside world.

 To solve this problem you need to design a special, internal communication channel.
-We use two apps for that: Slack and Nozbe Teams (duh!).
+We use two apps for that: Slack and Nozbe Teams.
 I'll explain our setup in just a bit, but first let's dive a little deeper as to why email is the worst tool for coordinating team activities.

 First off, even if you're really good at creating special filters for your email messages, still some of them may be categorized as "spam" or will get mixed up in the wrong email threads.